I feel I’ve done a poor job so far in explaining why I’m actually passionate about traveling.

 Maybe some people move along this spectrum throughout their life.
 Maybe some fall into one group and that one group only.
 Right now I most definitely fall into group three.
 And I can’t wait to get rid of the things that currently still hold me back and start my journey, hopefully finding a place where my mind settles.
 And then moving on to finding the next one.
 And then the next.

 Into which group do you think you fall right now?
-I would love to hear your thoughts in the comment section!
+I would love to hear your thoughts in a message or down in the comment section!

-PS: A friend of mine’s apartment burned down because a power outlet caught fire—these things actually happen!
+PS: A friend’s apartment burned down because a power outlet caught fire—these things actually happen!